12320 Corporal Alexander Frederick Johnson, Royal Engineers

 - On 3rd March 1909 he was promoted to Lance Corporal, remaining in the 4th Company until 5th January 1910, when he transferred to the 28th Company in Malta.

 - On 9th March 1911 he proved himself a very superior Instrument Repairer.

 The 1911 Census 9

 On Census night, 2nd April 1911, Lance Corporal Alexander Johnson, a single man of 22, was serving as an Instrument Repairer with 28th Company Royal Engineers at St Francis’ Barracks in Malta.
-His parents, and siblings Isabella (28), Gertrude (17), Frank (14) an Apprentice, Jessy (11) at School and Kathleen (9) at School were resident at 38 Little Gaddesden.
-His brother Archibald was a 21 year old Sapper in the Royal Engineers.
+However, his parents still lived at 38 Little Gaddesden, as did some of his siblings Isabella (28), Gertrude (17), Frank (Henry F) Johnson (14) an Apprentice, Jessy (11) and Kathleen (9) who were both at school.
+His brother Archibald Johnson was by then a 21 year old Sapper in the Royal Engineers.

 Re-engaging to complete 21 Years’ Service 10

 On 27th June 1914, Alexander re-engaged for the Royal Engineers at Malta “for such period as shall complete 21 years’ service.”

 Alexander was promoted Corporal on 1st August 1914 when stationed in Malta.
 He then remained with the Expeditionary Force there until 29th December 1914.
 However, from 15th October, he was in Cottonea Hospital seriously ill with ‘neurasthenia’ (a then popular diagnosis for a neurological disorder) resulting from syphilis, for which he was treated in 1910 and 1914.